 If it is not that convenient for you to contact Apple Support locally, you can pay to a reliable local technician to fix such a problem.

 Cisdem Data Recovery is designed to recover virtually all kinds of data lost due to system update, factory resetting, deletion, formatting, virus attack, etc., no matter you want to recover files from external or internal hard drive on mac.
+Also, it can be used to repaird damaged videos.

 Connie has been writing for Mac productivity and utility apps since 2009.
 Each review and solution is based on her practical tests, she is aways energetic and trustworthy in this field.